 About MMHP

-Maine Mobile Health Program is a community health center and our state’s only farmworker health organization.
-Our collaborative model involves folks who carry the commitment to make a difference in the lives of Maine’s farmworkers.
-By linking agricultural workers to care and resources, we aim to reduce health disparities and inequities of access for people working in this industry.
+Maine Mobile Health Program is a community health center and our state’s only agricultural worker health organization.
+Our collaborative model involves folks who carry the commitment to make a difference in the lives of those who work in agriculture in Maine.
+By linking agricultural workers to care and resources, we aim to reduce limited access for people working in this industry.
 Putting fruits and vegetables on ALL of our tables is not only vital work; it positively impacts our collective health.

 This entity receives HRSA Health Center Program funding under 42 U.S.C. § 245b and has been deemed a Public Health Service employee for purposes of certain liability protections, including Federal Tort Claims Act coverage, under 42 U.S.C. § 233(g)-(n).